servicebinding/spec/README.md

 If a `ServiceBinding` specifies a `.spec.applications.containers` value, and the value contains an `Int`-based index, that index **MUST** be used to filter the first entry in the `.containers` list and all other entries in those lists are ineligible for mapping.
 If a `ServiceBinding` specifies a `.spec.applications.containers` value, and the value contains an `string`-based index that index **MUST** be used to filter all entries in the `.containers` list.
 If a `ServiceBinding` specifies a `.spec.applications.containers` value and `ClusterApplicationResourceMapping` for the mapped type defines `.envs` and `.volumeMounts`, the reconciler **MUST** fail to reconcile.

 A reconciler **MUST** apply the appropriate modification to the application resource addressed by the `ServiceBinding` as defined by `.volumes`.

+# Extensions

+Extensions are optional additions to the core specification as defined above.
+Implementation and support of these specifications are not required in order for a platform to be considered compliant.
+However, if the features addressed by these specifications are supported a platform **MUST** be in compliance with the specification that governs that feature.

 ## Custom Projection